-At the graduate level, the Education Department was pleased to receive approval from the Board of School Administrators (BOSA) to offer the Education Administration licensure for Principal, Superintendent, and Director of Special Education in April.
-Given the late approval date, it is unclear yet as to whether the first cohort for this program would be offered in Fall 2014 or Fall 2015.
+At the graduate level, the Education Department was pleased to receive approval from the Board of School Administrators (BOSA) to offer the Education Administration licensure for Principal, Superintendent, and Director of Special Education in April of 2014.
+The first cohort for this program would be offered Fall 2015 with the summer leadership institute in July of 2015.
 Plans are underway to allow candidates in these new programs to earn an Education Specialist degree, or Ed.S.
-This would be the first degree offered at SMSU beyond a masters degree, and remains to be moved through the MnSCU and HLC approval systems yet.
+This would be the first degree offered at SMSU beyond a master's degree, and remains to be moved through the MnSCU and HLC approval systems.